-The Bachelor of Science in Business Technology Development degree program prepares students for entry-level positions in the computer field, with particular emphasis placed on software development.
+The Bachelor of Science in Computer Science Business degree program prepares students for entry-level positions in the computer field, with particular emphasis placed on software development.
 The skills taught include programming logic, object-oriented programming, applications development, database applications, security concepts, and network and computer architecture.
 The Bachelor of Science provides a balanced, liberal arts-based education including a comprehensive survey of the business world.
-Students gain skills and knowledge applicable across business, industry, and government and receive the preparation necessary for satisfactory performance in graduate business studies.
+Students gain skills and knowledge applicable across business, industry, and government and receive the preparation necessary for satisfactory performance in business studies.
+The Bachelor of Science in Computer Science Business requires completion of 41 courses for 120 credits.
+The 18-credit Full Stack Development Certificate (FSDC) courses may be completed before starting this B.S. degree program.
+A student currently enrolled in the B.S. degree program who elects to pursue the computer science emphasis may enter the Full Stack Development Certificate program for the last 18-credit hours of their program with an amended enrollment agreement updating the tuition costs.

-The Bachelor of Science in Business Technology Development requires completion of 41 courses for 120 credits.
-The same course may not be used to fulfill multiple requirements in general education and major areas of this degree program.
+- Develop a broad-based understanding of the functional fields of business and the interrelationships in complex organizations. - Identify and analyze economic climate and business trends in a global business context. - Utilize information technology to improve communication and management decision-making. - Demonstrate knowledge of fundamental concepts and theories of computer technology including program and development concepts.

-- Develop a broad-based understanding of the functional fields of business and their interrelationships in complex organizations. - Identify and analyze economic climate and business trends in a global business context. - Utilize information technology to improve communication and management decision-making. - Demonstrate knowledge of fundamental concepts and theories of computer technology including program and development concepts. - Collaborate with key players to identify user requirements and functionality for development projects. - Utilize advanced problem-solving and critical-thinking techniques to design, develop, and use complex computer applications, data analytics systems, and security protocols. - Through degree completion, demonstrate the depth of knowledge sought by employers for entry to mid-level positions in the business technology field.
+- Collaborate with key players to identify user requirements and functionality for development projects. - Use advanced problem-solving and critical-thinking techniques to design, develop, and use complex computer applications, data analytics systems, and security protocols. - Through degree completion, demonstrate the depth of knowledge sought by employers for entry to mid-level positions in the business technology field.